MariusZerni/project-4/README.md

 ## Serializers

-Serialises the data and turns it into a JSON string after the model has retrieved the data from the database.
+Django requires creating serializers to serialize the data retrieved from the database and convert it into a JSON object.

 ## JWT_AUTH
 ## User serializer
-I've created a user serializer that will check if the password and password_confirmation fields match, if they do not match, the user is getting a validation error.

-Further on I use validate_password method that checks the strength of the password.
-It ensures that passwords aren't too weak.
+I created a user serializer that checks if the password and password_confirmation fields match.
+If they do not match a validation error is returned.
+The validate_password method checks the strength of the password and it ensures that the passwords aren't too weak.

-The password is hashed by using Django's built-in make_password function and I store it on the data object.
+The password is hashed using Django's built-in make_password function and it is stored on the data object.

 ```py
 class UserSerializer(serializers.ModelSerializer):